AzizbekMuminoff/SalutSpeechPythonLib/README.md

 # SalutSpeechPythonLib
-Python wrapper designed to interact with the SalutSpeech API SalutSpeech Python API Wrapper
+Python wrapper designed to interact with the SalutSpeech API

-Welcome to the official GitHub repository for the SalutSpeech Python API Wrapper!
+Welcome to the GitHub repository for the SalutSpeech API Python Wrapper!
 This project provides a simple and intuitive way to integrate SalutSpeech's speech synthesis and recognition capabilities into your Python applications.
 Features

     Speech Synthesis: Convert text to speech seamlessly with support for multiple languages, primarily focusing on Russian.